cybertec-postgresql/pg_rewrite/README.md

     ...
 VALIDATE CONSTRAINT ...` command to validate them.

-    (The function does not create these constraints immediately as valid, because that would imply blocking access to the table for significant time.)
+    (The function does not create these constraints immediately as valid, because that could imply blocking access to the table for significant time.)

+4. If the version of PostgreSQL server is 18 or higher, NOT NULL constraints are also created automatically and need to be validated using the `ALTER TABLE ...
+VALIDATE CONSTRAINT ...` command.

-4. FOREIGN KEY constraints are also created automatically and need to be validated using the `ALTER TABLE ...
+5. FOREIGN KEY constraints are also created automatically and need to be validated using the `ALTER TABLE ...
 VALIDATE CONSTRAINT ...` command, unless the referencing table is partitioned: the NOT VALID option is currently not supported for partitioned tables.